Easy Green Cabbage Kimchi Recipe

 They will get slightly wilted.
 Rinse once and drain well.

 In a blender, combine garlic, ginger, anchovy sauce, and cooked white rice (use leftover rice).
 Add water and puree until very smooth.

 Why adding rice?
 Starch is an important component in fermenting process for Kimchi making.
 It feeds the good bacteria to grow.
-You can use leftover rice (short grain preferred), rice glue made with sweet rice flour, or radish kimchi.
-You will need a very small amount but it makes a difference.
+You can use leftover rice (short grain preferred), rice paste made with sweet rice flour, or use plain mashed potato.
+You will see that in my radish kimchi recipe.

 In a large mixing bowl, combine Korean chili flakes, shrimp sauce, sugar, and the rice puree.
 Mix into thin paste.

 Add the cabbage, and some sliced green onions.

 Mix like crazy to incorporate the seasoning paste with the cabbage.
 You will want to wear a pair of gloves to protect your ever delicate hands from the ferocious chili powder.

 Transfer the kimchi into an airtight container.
 Add about 1/2 to 1 cup of water to the mixing bowl and swirl around to collect all the precious seasoning paste residue inside the bowl.
 Pour it back to the container.

 I had to taste my freshly made kimchi right away.
 Yum~!
 So good!

 Cover with a lid and let it sit on the counter for 1 day, then store in the refrigerator for another 3-4 days for a good fermentation.